nixworks/public/news/2011/01/2/index.md

 ##### United States
 ### [The U.S. Internal Revenue Service announces that, due to the late passage of the extension of the Bush tax cuts and other itemizations, up to 50 million Americans will not be able to file their 2010 tax returns until mid-February. ](/news/2011/01/2/the-u-s-internal-revenue-service-announces-that-due-to-the-late-passage-of-the-extension-of-the-bush-tax-cuts-and-other-itemizations-up-t.md)
-_Context: extension of the Bush tax cuts and other itemizations, Internal Revenue Service, United States, tax returns_
+_Context: United States, extension of the Bush tax cuts and other itemizations, tax returns, Internal Revenue Service_

 ##### Afghan
 ### [Officials in Afghanistan said that the price of opium has doubled due to a blight.
 There are fears the higher prices will draw more farmers into that business. ](/news/2011/01/2/officials-in-afghanistan-said-that-the-price-of-opium-has-doubled-due-to-a-blight-there-are-fears-the-higher-prices-will-draw-more-farmers.md)